 The TSA continues to prohibit knives in carry-on luggage except for plastic or round-bladed butter knives.
 Never mind that in other parts of the world, pocket knives are absolutely fine, and aviation safety does not consider them a threat.
 Oddly, the TSA last year announced it would permit knives on board.
 That is, until flight attendants’ unions, consumer advocates and law enforcement officials raised objections to the proposed rule change, claiming the knives would make air travel less safe.
 There is no evidence it would, and I’m willing to bet they will allow pocket knives again someday.

 Deepen sense of responsibility

 We already permit things that probably shouldn’t be allowed, and we don’t allow things that should, all of which brings us to the point of this exercise.
 I’m as annoyed as the next passenger when the teenager next to me fires up Grand Theft Auto on his iPad and goes on a virtual killing spree.
 Or when the creepy guy across the aisle from my daughter watches an R-rated movie on his PC.
 But regulating good manners can’t ban tablets, computers, or badly behaved kids — any more than permitting bottled water, pocket knives, or more pets on an aircraft will make the in-flight experience less safe.
 (Here’s how to handle the TSA when you travel.)

 The answer isn’t to legislate our in-flight manners, but to deepen passengers’ collective sense of responsibility.
 It’s a simple, “do unto others” sensibility so lacking on today’s aircraft.

 Perhaps that’s a good place to start the real discussion.

 The Transportation Security Administration has a long list of other items on the “no fly” list.
-Items that can’t be brought through security screening in your carry-on include:
+You can’t bring the following items through security screening in your carry-on:

 – Scissors with blades longer than 4 inches